oelin/midjourney-client/README.md

 # Midjourney Client

+## UPDATE

+This project has now been superseded by [`node-replicate`](https://github.com/oelin/node-replicate), which lets you to access *any* on model on Replicate, rather than just a specific version of Openjourney.
+We recommend switching to `node-replicate` as `midjourney-client` is no longer in active development.

+---

 A minimal client for Midjourney's hosted inference API on Replicate.
 This package allows you to easily access Midjourney/Openjourney from NodeJS.

 > Openjourney is an open source Stable Diffusion fine tuned model on Midjourney images, by [PromptHero](https://prompthero.com/).
 Predictions run on Nvidia A100 GPU hardware.